Incorporating Subsampling into Bayesian Models for High-Dimensional Spatial Data: Discussion

 In our simulation study, we have found that the prediction errors decrease as $n$ (subsample size) increases, but the CPU time increases simultaneously.
 This suggests that one should choose a value of $n$ in a way that it achieves the computational goal (for example, producing inference in 2 minutes) while getting reasonable predictions.
 This performance is particularly exciting since the CPU time does not scale with $N$ (total number of observations), but rather $n$, which we can choose.
 The decrease in RMSE have shown an elbow pattern which is why we have plotted the pairwise difference in prediction as the RMSE decreases gradually.
 This helps us to choose $n$ at which the prediction error starts decreasing at a slower rate.
 Furthermore, we have analyzed the scatter plots between the true process and the predictions, and saw that the predictions get closer to the 45{\degree} reference line as $n$ increases.
 We have also done a simulation study where we compared the performance of our model with the full model using a smaller dataset.
 It turns out the our proposed model performs even better than the full model for large enough $n$, which may be due to the semi-parametric nature of our model.
 The biggest advantage of our proposed model is scalability.
-Using simulation, we were able to show that our model is scalable to a spatial dataset of \textit{any size} that can be stored, whereas other methods fail for large enough $N$.
+Using simulation, we were able to show that our model is scalable to such large value of $N$ where other methods fail.
+We also emphasize that our proposed model is fully scalable (for large enough $G$) to a dataset of any size that can be stored and there is no model out there which is fully scalable to any size of the data.